How to become a carer

 We provide all the training you need to begin your new and exciting career as a live-in carer.
 The Helping Hands live-in carer training course provides the highest quality of practical training for new carers.
 It’s industry renowned.

 Here’s how the assessment works:

 Your four-day course is provided completely free of charge.

 - Travel expenses – you will need to pay for your travel (including flights) to and from the training centre.

-- Accommodation – we have quaint cottages in the UK for you to stay in for just £40 for five nights; for training in Spain we can help source overnight accommodation for around 15 Euros per night.
+- Accommodation – we can provide local accommodation in a nearby hotel for the duration of your training and before your first placement begins.
+For training in Spain, we can help source overnight accommodation for around 15 Euros per night.

 Starting your first placement as a carer in the UK